-The day before school started, my big sister, DeDe, who was about to enter her junior year in high school, taught me how to write my name.
-Until then, I had no idea how to do it.
+The day before school commenced, my big sister, nicknamed DeDe, who was about to enter her junior year of high school, taught me how to write my name.
 As the youngest in a large family, much of my learning had already come through osmosis.
 In reality, my mother simply didn’t have enough time to teach her youngest child how to write his name until it was necessary.
-Indeed, whenever I heard Mummie say to my oldest sibling, “Dede, You will have to deal with Shaunie,” I knew that I was probably about to learn something new!
+Back then, whenever I heard Mummie say to my oldest sibling, “DeDe, You will have to deal with Shaunie,” I knew that I was probably about to learn something new!

 Consequently, I ended up sitting down on the floor of my bedroom with my reassuring sister, repeatedly scratching out my first and last names.
-At one point during the session, I remember DeDe calling out, “Mummie!
+At one point during the session, I remember my oldest sibling calling out, “Mummie!
 Shaunie is clearly left-handed!”

-From the start, Miss Cherry called me, “Shaunie,” and often patted the cowlick of my hair.
+From the start, Miss Cherry called me “Shaunie,” and often patted the cowlick of my hair.
 Utterly fearless at the time, I liked to swing as high as I possibly could out on the playground swing set.
 I remember Miss Cherry once hollered to me, “Shaunie!
 If you swing any higher, we might not be able to bring you down from outer space!”

 When we visited the Wellesley Fire Station later that fall, an official there asked if there was a nursery volunteer who would be willing to be carried down the fire pole with him.
-I offered straightaway.
-“That’s my brave Shaunie!”
-Miss Cherry bellowed as I shot down the pole in the arms of an unyielding Wellesley firefighter.
+I stuck my hand up right away.

-Because I was a little boy who was perpetually hungry, I relished midmorning snack time.
-We would line up in a “row of ducks” (as in Robert McCloskey’s Make Way for Duckings).
+Because I was a little boy who was perpetually hungry, I relished mid-morning snack time.
+We would line up in a “row of ducks” (as in Robert McCloskey’s Make Way for Ducklings).
 Miss Cherry would then good-naturedly give us each two saltine crackers and a glass of milk.
-This daily ritualization would then continue when we sat down in our seats waiting for her to recite The Lord’s Prayer.
+This daily ritual would then continue when we sat down in our seats, waiting for her to recite “The Lord’s Prayer.”
 She would then have all of us raise our Dixie Cups filled with milk and then earnestly holler, “A toast to President Eisenhower!”
 We would all smile, raise our cups – and begin drinking.
 After all, Ike resembled our grandfathers – and was a war hero to boot!

-After snack, we lay on our blankets and had to be quiet for thirty minutes.
+After snack, we lay on our blankets and had to be quiet for 30 minutes.
 During each rest period, Miss Cherry normally played such beloved Broadway musical soundtracks as South Pacific, Oklahoma, and The Music Man.
 One winter morning – when she was quietly creeping over to the record player in order to put on South Pacific for the umpteenth time – I tiptoed to her and whispered, “Miss Cherry, could you possibly play The Pajama Game if I brought our copy from home?
 It is full of scratches, though.”
 It was the only time that year that my beloved teacher didn’t answer me immediately.
 She was laughing too hard.

 At the end of the year, Miss Cherry left Tenacre, got married, and soon started having children.
 By third grade, she had moved away from the Boston area, and we never found out what happened to her after that.
 Nevertheless, whenever another school year begins, I inevitably think about Miss Cherry.
-Fifty-seven autumns after she first greeted me on my first day of school, the glow from her unconditional love still fuels me all these years later.
+60-plus autumns after she first greeted me on my first day of school, the glow of her unconditional love still fuels me all these years later.